openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 # TR-064 Binding

-This binding brings support for internet gateway devices that support the TR-064 protocol.
-In particular, it supports the AVM FritzBox family of routers.
+This binding brings support for internet gateway devices that support the TR-064 protocol (e.g. the AVM FritzBox family of routers).
 It can be used to gather information from the device and/or re-configure it.
 Even though textual configuration is possible, it is strongly recommended to use the Main User Interface for configuration.